Data-Science-2Like/cite-worth-with-section-info/README.md

 ## Running experiments
 The code for the experiments can be found under `experiments`.
 To run them, first create a directory `experiments/data` and place all of the CiteWorth data in this directory.
 Then, go to `experiments/experiment_scripts` and run any of the experiments given there.

 [Weights and Biases](https://wandb.ai/site) are used to log the experiments.
-If you do not have/do not wish to use wandb, run the following before executing any of the scripts:
+If you do not have/do not wish to use wandb, run the following in the `experiments` directory before executing any of the scripts:
 ```
-$ wandb offline
+$ wandb off
 ```